fonlabs/service_framework/README.txt

 From under the directory core/service_framework/build/linux/x86/debug/dist/cpp/bin, run the alljoyn daemon using the following command:

+	./alljoyn-daemon

+	This will start a daemon that will support a max of 32 Lamp Services

+	You could run the following command instead to specify a custom config file that will allow up to 100 Lamp Services

 	./alljoyn-daemon --config-file=./routerconfig.xml

 	This will start the Routing Node